 Walking to Buckingham Palace through Green Park, Smith realised that arithmetical truth is not arithmetical

-he is not asserting anything about arithmetic or London geography any more than she is asserting that the character was walking, thinking or existed; the proposition in question is offered as something to be imagined.
+she is not asserting anything about arithmetic or London geography any more than she is asserting that the character was walking, thinking or existed; the proposition in question is offered as something to be imagined.
 Yet readers with no inclination to believe in Smith may well come to believe (truly) that a way to Buckingham Palace is through Green Park and (if they find the proposition intelligible and interesting) that arithmetical truth is not arithmetical.
 And for works in some genres, readers would be justified in believing both of them, and would regard the author as at fault to some degree if either turned out to be false.
 Readers might even be justified in believing them if the statement was put in the mouth of a character.
 Readers of Iris Murdoch’s Under the Net may come to believe (not unreasonably) that there is such a place as the Wallace Collection in London and that it possesses a portrait by Hals on the basis of what is said by the character-narrator Jake Donoghue, though Jake shows signs of unreliability on other matters (“money means nothing to me”).

 We start from the assumption that ideas about London geography, Scottish islands and meta-mathematics are established by the author in the first instance merely as true-in-the-fiction, and that there are processes of inference available to suitably prepared readers which enable them to infer from “P is true-in-the-fiction” to “P is true”, for some propositions P and some works.
 A complete taxonomy of such inferences would be hard to provide.
-We describe here one inferential pattern we take to be common and important and where the ascription of serious beliefs to the author plays a key role.
+We describe here one inferential pattern we take to be common and important and where the ascription of beliefs to the author plays a key role.